PaloAltoNetworks/pan.dev/products/splunk/docs/dashboards.md

 ###### Incident Trend Graphs

-Each of the 'per hour' incident trendlines at the top of the All Incidents dashboard pulls from a different kind of log or product.
-To populate all the trendlines and thus see all possible incidents, ensure you're sending the needed logs from the right product to populate each incident trend.
+Each of the 'per hour' incident trend lines at the top of the All Incidents dashboard pulls from a different kind of log or product.
+To populate all the trend lines and thus see all possible incidents, ensure you're sending the needed logs from the right product to populate each incident trend.
 The following table shows the product and log required for each incident trend, and the Splunk search to bring up these kinds of logs.
 You can use this search to determine if these logs are in your Splunk index.

 | Incident Trend \(per hour\) | Product Required | Splunk Search Macros |
 | :--- | :--- | :--- |